 Natural body detoxification has been embraced by many ancient cultures.
 And some of these practices – like Native American sweat lodges, and Indian Ayurveda practice, still survive today.
-In conventional medicine today there tends to be a lot of skepticism around practices like body detox but if you think about prevention and staying well rather than getting well detox makes a lot of sense!
+In conventional medicine today there tends to be a lot of skepticism around practices like body detox.
+The thinking is that your body is set up to purge toxins through its natural processes, and other methods are unnecessary.

 Your Body’s Natural Detox Ability

-Our bodies are pretty amazing – all this detoxifying happens behind the scene without much conscious input or help from us — until the process just can’t keep up.
+Our bodies are amazing – all this detoxifying happens behind the scenes without any conscious help from us — until the process just can’t keep up.
+With the barrage of toxins that we’re dealing with daily, this happens more often than we realize.
 That’s why we need to give our bodies a little help.

 Signs That Your System Can’t Keep Up